 With this mode, the camera makes several decisions for you and limits your options in some ways.
 For example, you can't set ISO or white balance to any value other than Auto, and you can't choose the metering method, use exposure bracketing, or use the Picture Control settings to alter the appearance of your images.
 In addition, you cannot select continuous shooting.
+The camera will not use its full range of shutter speeds; it is limited to a range between 1/2000 second and one second.

 There are still a few settings you can control, however.
-For instance, you can choose any options for Image Size and Image Quality, including Raw, you can use exposure compensation, and you can select any of five available flash modes (if you have raised the built-in flash unit or attached a compatible external flash to the hot shoe on top of the camera).
-You also can select macro (closeup) focus, infinity focus, or manual focus), and you can use the self-timer and smile timer options.
+For instance, you can choose any options for Image Size and Image Quality, including the Raw format for still images; you can use exposure compensation; and you can select any of five available modes for the built-in flash (if you have raised the flash unit).
+You also can select macro (close-up) autofocus or infinity autofocus as well as normal autofocus; and you can select manual focus.
+You also can use the self-timer, remote control and smile timer options.
 My recommendation is to set Image Size to the maximum of 4608 x 3456 pixels and Image Quality to Fine, and use the other available settings (such as exposure compensation and flash mode) as needed.